Jamaican Jerk Baked Wings – no breading, just tons of flavor and crispiness! gluten free and paleo friendly

 - 1/3 cup Jamaican Jerk seasoning

-- about ½ cup avocado oil (no you won’t use it all) or alternatively to save calories you can use avocado oil spray!
+- about ½ cup avocado oil (no you won’t use it all)

 - Preheat oven to